 Ionic and Charge 2 are not Fitbit’s only wearable which tracks your RHR.
 In fact, there are quite a few including the Charge HR, Blaze, Surge and Alta HR.
 The quality of data is not going to be any different so the choice really depends on how much you wish to spend and what other features you are looking for.

-Vivosport is an ultra-slim fitness band.
-Garmin’s latest fitness tracker is waterproof, it comes with built-in GPS, comprehensive fitness monitoring, all day stress tracking and counts reps and sets in the gym.
+Vivosport is an ultra-slim fitness band that comes with some pretty impressive specs.
+Its waterproof, it comes with built-in GPS, there is comprehensive fitness monitoring, all day stress tracking and it counts reps and sets in the gym.

 Measuring 21mm in width, 10.9mm in thickness and weighing only 27 grams, you’ll hardly notice you are wearing it.
 It feels great on your wrist, fitting very snuggly.